-This chapter covers the key negotiating components of dealing with suppliers and getting your negotiating strategy right.
-Cultural aspects that may come into play when dealing with Chinese suppliers are covered separately in the Relationship Building chapter.
+This guide covers the key negotiating components of dealing with suppliers and getting your negotiating strategy right.
+Cultural aspects that may come into play when dealing with Chinese suppliers are covered in the Relationship Building guide.

 Key Negotiating Components